What is the Best Permanent Life Insurance for 2023

 What types of permanent life insurance are there?

 Permanent life insurance is often broken down into two sub-classes of long-term life insurance: whole life insurance and universal life insurance.
-Both types will offer lifelong coverage while some have the ability to provide cash value and investment options.
+Both types will offer lifelong coverage while some can provide cash value and investment options.

 Insurance typeWhole Life InsuranceUniversal Life Insurance